- Oct 7, 2024 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 According to Nevada law, a person is found guilty of vehicular manslaughter (NRS 484B.657) if they cause the death of another person while driving a vehicle “through an act or omission that constitutes simple negligence.”

-Upon conviction, the court will also require to notify the Department of Motor Vehicles (DMV).
-The DMV will then add an entry of the conviction to the driving record of the person which may impact their ability to obtain or maintain a driver’s license in the future.
+Upon conviction, the court will also notify the Department of Motor Vehicles (DMV).
+The DMV will then add an entry of the conviction to the driving record of the person, which may impact their ability to obtain or maintain a driver’s license in the future.

 Vehicular homicide (NRS 484C.130) involves a higher level of culpability than vehicular manslaughter, meaning that the offender acted with a greater degree of recklessness or negligence.
 This charge is reserved for individuals who are responsible for the death of another person while acting with a “reckless disregard” for the safety of others.